-I share my life with with a pack of superaffectionate dogs who love bestowing kisses — and, not wanting to hurt anyone’s feelings by refusing a sloppy smooch, I’m motivated to keep their mouths healthy and halitosis-free.
-Over the years, I’ve picked up a few dog-breath-freshening tricks that really work.
+I share my life with with a pack of super-affectionate dogs who love bestowing kisses — and, not wanting to hurt anyone’s feelings by refusing a sloppy smooch, I’m motivated to keep their mouths healthy and halitosis-free.
+Over the years, I’ve picked up a few remedies for bad dog breath that really work.

 Keeping hound halitosis at bay is simple — here’s how to do it.

-2. Provide dogs with raw bones to chew on.
-One source of dog breath is a buildup of calculus (tartar) on the teeth, and gnawing at bones — raw, soft ones, never cooked! — polishes up pets’ pearly whites.
+One source of bad dog breath is a buildup of calculus (tartar) on the teeth, and gnawing at bones — raw, soft ones, never cooked! — polishes up pets’ pearly whites.

 My dogs adore the frozen beef bones by Primal Pet Foods, which I serve up straight from the icebox (it’s an especially refreshing treat for them on a sultry day, like a protein popsicle).
 Or ask the butcher at your neighborhood supermarket for beef marrow bones.
 Just be sure that the bones aren’t chopped up so small that they pose a splintering and/or chokingthreat to your best friend — ask the butcher to cut the bones crosswise (not lengthwise) to about three or four inches in length.